MicrosoftDocs/msteams-docs/msteams-platform/concepts/app-fundamentals-overview.md

    :::column-end:::
 :::row-end:::

-### Microsoft Graph for Teams

 :::row:::

    :::column span="":::

+### Microsoft Graph for Teams

-**Utilize Teams data**: The [Microsoft Graph API for Teams](/graph/teams-concept-overview) provides access to information about teams, channels, users, and messages that can help you create or enhance features for your app (such as rich notifications).
+The [Microsoft Graph API for Teams](/graph/teams-concept-overview) provides access to information about teams, channels, users, and messages that can help you create or enhance features for your app (such as rich notifications).

    :::column-end:::